mattermost/docs/source/deploy/mattermost-changelog.md

 #### User Interface (UI)
  - Improved readability by displaying system messages on multiple lines when editing a channel header.
  - Combined "joined/left" event types in system messages.
  - Added a new user preference to disable webapp prefetching via **Settings > Advanced > Allow Mattermost to prefetch channel posts**.
+You must enable **Client Performance Debugging** in the System Console by going to **Environment > Developer** in order for this setting to appear.
+This setting and Client Performance Debugging should only be enabled temporarily if users are experiencing performance issues.
  - Pre-packaged NPS plugin version [v1.3.3](https://github.com/mattermost/mattermost-plugin-nps/releases/tag/v1.3.3).
  - Pre-packaged Todo plugin version [v0.7.1](https://github.com/mattermost/mattermost-plugin-todo/releases/tag/v0.7.1).